THUNLP-MT/MT-Reading-List/README.md

 # Machine Translation Reading List
-This is machine translation reading list maintained by the Tsinghua Natural Language Processing Group.
+This is a machine translation reading list maintained by the Tsinghua Natural Language Processing Group.

 ## Statistical Machine Translation